What Tool to Use to Cut Rebar

 Rebar can be produced in lengths of up to 60 feet.
 Different lengths of steel are needed for different buildings and uses.
 Typically, rebar needs to be trimmed.
 This instruction will give you the confidence to cut rebar if you've never done it before.

-TOOLS USED TO CUT REBAR
+BEST TOOLS TO USE FOR CUTTING REBAR

 Rebar can be cut in a variety of ways, some of which are listed below: